Prince-Letsyo/task-management-api/README.md

 # Task Management API

 A simple RESTful API for managing tasks, built with FastAPI and Pydantic.
-This project demonstrates basic CRUD operations with in-memory storage, making it ideal for learning or prototyping.
+This project demonstrates basic CRUD operations with in-memory storage, making it ideal for learning, prototyping, or as a foundation for more complex systems.

 ## Features